SongYi-Han/BigDataProject/README.md

 # BigDataProject

-`project01` : build a data pipeline of ariline dataset using Pyspark, Kfka and Redshift
+`project01` : Build a data pipeline of ariline dataset using Pyspark, Kfka and Redshift
-`Project02` : web server log processing using Hadoop and Azure VM
+`Project02` : Web server log processing using Hadoop and Azure VM
+`Project03` : Data Processing and Transformation in Hive using Azure VM

 ## Dataset
 #### Airline data